CtrliPhones/WatchDrop/README.md

 What's wrong with you?

 Just build the Xcode project, you'll be fine.
 This was made with the Xcode 15 Beta and iOS 18 SDK, although you 100% could likely get this to work on older iOS versions, I simply don't care.

+Finally: **Do not expect updates, do not expect this to be reliable.
+This was rushed to be thrown together quickly for extremely basic functionality.
+Don't depend on this software.**